 And last but not least: the music.
 The music is one of, if not the most, important aspect of Father Gabriel’s Prayer.
 I knew I wanted to use Orthodox Christian chant for this animation, and I already had one in mind as I was working on the animation.
 But Once the animation was complete, I realized that the particular chant just did not fit well with the overall animation, so I had to keep on looking.
 Finally, after a few days of searching I came upon this collection of chants from the The Greek Byzantine Choir – Lycourgos Angelopoulos.
 The chants were amazing and really touched me, but one particular track I thought fit Father Gabriel’s Prayer perfectly.

 And here is the track I selected for Father Gabriel’s Prayer:

-It was a great joy and a blessing working on my second episode.
+It was a great joy and a blessing working on my second episode of my Father Gabriel Orthodox Christian cartoon.
 I hope you enjoy it the second episode and please feel free to comment on the video and let me know what you think. 🙂